- The Movement of a Feline, And The Weight of a Zoid!

 Takara Tomy's AZ-01 Blade Liger walking with a sense of weight.

-— The way that it walks gives me'an animal stalking its prey' impression.
+— The way that it walks gives me 'an animal stalking its prey' impression.
 I'm sure there were lots of options like walking and running figures, so what kind of image did you have in mind for this product?

 Nakase: With the MPZ-01 Shield Liger, which was the basis for this product, I focused on the theme of 'how to reproduce the walking motion of animals.'
 I used to like going to the zoo, but during the development of this product, I went there even more often and closely observed the animals.
-When it comes to the cat family, lions do nothing but sleep, so tigers and other animals were more helpful to me, and I focused on whether or not I could recreat this movement of slightly raising the front legs and then lowing them to the ground.
+When it comes to the cat family, lions do nothing but sleep, so tigers and other animals were more helpful to me, and I focused on whether or not I could recreate this movement of slightly raising the front legs and then lowing them to the ground.

 Another thing I was keenly aware of was the stride length.
 I also focused on reproducing the motion of the feet thrusting forward and landing on the ground with as long of a stride as possible.
 The Zoids' movements seem as if they're sinking into the ground, which gives them a sense of 'weight' as Zoids.
 After all, Zoids are actually huge mechas that can accommodate human passengers, with this one being a total length of 25.9 meters, so we designed the movement with consideration to its weight.